jasonsoft/nestjs-seq/README.md

       apiKey: 'K7iUhZ9OSp6oX5EOCfPt',
       /**
        * Use module globally
-       * When you want to use JasonSoftSeqModule in other modules,
+       * When you want to use SeqLoggerModule in other modules,
        * you'll need to import it (as is standard with any Nest module).
        * Alternatively, declare it as a global module by setting the options object's isGlobal property to true, as shown below.
-       * In that case, you will not need to import JasonSoftSeqModule in other modules once it's been loaded in the root module
+       * In that case, you will not need to import SeqLoggerModule in other modules once it's been loaded in the root module */
-       */
       isGlobal: true,
     }),